Coronavirus disease or COVID-19 is caused by SARS-CoV-2 virus. Its severity may range from mild common cold symptoms to severe respiratory syndrome.

 It is thought that COVID-19 can survive for up to four days on surfaces.
 Some researchers say that the survivability of these viruses might be reduced during the summer.
 However, there is currently no data on how heat can affect the virus (12).

 The CDC does not recommend healthy people to wear a face mask to protect themselves from COVID-19.
 If you are not infected, you need not wear a mask.
 You only need to wear a mask if you are taking care of an infected person.
-The purpose of a face mask is to prevent the spread of the disease to others.
+The purpose of a face mask is to prevent the spread of the disease to others or contracting it.

 Q: How To Put On A Mask?

 - Clean your hands with an alcohol-based sanitizer before putting on the mask.

 - Cover your nose and mouth with the mask.